kumahq/kuma-website/docs/docs/dev/deployments/multi-zone.md

 ### Disable a zone

-Change the `enabled` property value to `false` in the global control-plane:
+Change the `enabled` property value to `false` in the global control plane:

 :::: tabs :options="{ useUrlFragment: false }"
 ::: tab "Kubernetes"